 Hyperactive and Distracted

 Some children have been diagnosed with ADHD based on their inattentiveness, hyperactivity, and other signs that manifest themselves when anxiety is present.
-If you think your child may be anxious, it’s definitely worth mentioning to the pediatrician before getting a diagnosis of ADHD.
+If you think your child may be anxious, it’s definitely worth talking about it with your pediatrician.
+Especially before getting a diagnosis of ADHD!

 Doesn’t Do Well With Criticism